Reinforcement Learning for Robotic Manipulation using Simulated Locomotion Demonstrations: Abstract

 \section{Abstract}

-Learning robotic manipulation through reinforcement learning (RL) using only sparse reward signals is still considered a largely unsolved problem.
-Leveraging human demonstrations can make the learning process more sample efficient, but obtaining high-quality demonstrations can be costly or unfeasible.
-In this paper we propose a novel approach that introduces object-level demonstrations, i.e. examples of where the objects should be at any state.
-These demonstrations are generated automatically through RL hence require no expert knowledge.
-We observe that, during a manipulation task, an object is moved from an initial to a final position.
-When seen from the point of view of the object being manipulated, this induces a locomotion task that can be decoupled from the manipulation task and learnt through a physically-realistic simulator.
-The resulting object-level trajectories, called simulated locomotion demonstrations (SLDs), are then leveraged to define auxiliary rewards that are used to learn the manipulation policy.
-The proposed approach has been evaluated on 13 tasks of increasing complexity, and has been demonstrated to achieve higher success rate and faster learning rates compared to alternative algorithms.
-SLDs are especially beneficial for tasks like multi-object stacking and non-rigid object manipulation.
+Mastering robotic manipulation skills through reinforcement learning (RL) typically requires the design of shaped reward functions.
+Recent developments in this area have demonstrated that using sparse rewards, i.e. rewarding the agent only when the task has been successfully completed, can lead to better policies.
+However, state-action space exploration is more difficult in this case.
+Recent RL approaches to learning with sparse rewards have leveraged high-quality human demonstrations for the task, but these can be costly, time consuming or even impossible to obtain.
+In this paper, we propose a novel and effective approach that does not require human demonstrations.
+We observe that every robotic manipulation task could be seen as involving a locomotion task from the perspective of the object being manipulated, i.e. the object could learn how to reach a target state on its own.
+In order to exploit this idea, we introduce a framework whereby an object locomotion policy is initially obtained using a realistic physics simulator.
+This policy is then used to generate auxiliary rewards, called simulated locomotion demonstration rewards (SLDRs), which enable us to learn the robot manipulation policy.
+The proposed approach has been evaluated on 13 tasks of increasing complexity, and can achieve higher success rate and faster learning rates compared to alternative algorithms.
+SLDRs are especially beneficial for tasks like multi-object stacking and non-rigid object manipulation.